SamSamhuns/ritpytrading/README.rst

   $ make test
   $ make test-all

-To ensure the README.rst will be rendered in PyPi [If outdated use the twine command given below]
+To ensure the README.rst will be rendered in PyPi [If deprecated use the twine command given below]

 ::

   $ python setup.py check --restructuredtext

 To ensure the README.rst renders properly.
-If your markup renders fine, the command will output Checking distribution FILENAME: Passed.
-To run the check on sdist and wheel.
+After building with ``make dist``, check the rendering with:

 ::